mfisher5/ParticipationNetworks/results/statistics/README.md

 ### Metric Definitions

-Equations for the network metrics used for final analyses in Fisher et al. (in revision) are also available in the Supplementary Material.
+Equations for the network metrics used for final analyses in Fisher et al. (2021) are also available in the Supplementary Material.

 ![ed](https://github.com/mfisher5/ParticipationNetworks/blob/master/doc/img/ED_equation.png?raw=true)